Hardware Connection Guide

 You can not adjust the settings while using the device, so you need to set it up before applying it to the patient.
 When the setting is completed, you can check whether data is being transferred through the DEMO mode.

 There is one Male-type serial port on the back.
-Connect “F/F cross gender” and connect serial cable.
+Connect “Null modem(F/F cross gender)” and connect the serial cable.

 At boot time, click General> Patient monitors> Monitor Setup, then select CardioQ Serial Protocol v2.
 After confirming that Baud Rate is set to 57600, No Flow Control (if not, change it) and press the Finished button to exit.